-The anaerobic selector zone and internal recycle of the te-cycTM hich extracellular polymeric substances (EPS) produced by the loc forming microorganisms under stress conditions act as a zone and an internal anoxic/anaerobic zone during the aeration and cycle phase, reducing both the required reactor volume and overall cycle time when compared to traditional ASP or SBR processes.
+The anaerobic selector zone and internal recycle of the te-cycTM which extracellular polymeric substances (EPS) produced by the floc forming microorganisms under stress conditions act as a glue" between the microorganisms.
+The enhanced size of these zone and an internal anoxic/anaerobic zone during the aeration and cycle phase, reducing both the required reactor volume and overall cycle time when compared to traditional ASP or SBR processes.